Games & Quizzes

 Being complicated.
 To have or be included as a part of something.

-Right or suitable for some situation or purpose. take something for one's own use.
+Right or suitable for some situation or purpose.
+To take (money or goods) without permission.

-Fact of increasing; amount something grows by.
+rise in size, amount, or degree of something.
 To make or become larger in size or amount.

 /ˌTHerəˈpyo͞odik/